russolsen/design_patterns_in_ruby_code/README.md

 ============================

-The code from Russ Olsen's book Design Patterns in Ruby (http://goo.gl/OKPQw)
+The code from Russ Olsen's book Design Patterns in Ruby (http://goo.gl/OKPQw) ported (with very minor changes) to Ruby 2.2.1.

 I've updated the code so that it runs with Ruby 2.1.0 but do keep in mind that some of this code is more than